MarioIannotta/MIPlotter/README.md

 Setup
 ========
-+ Add MIPlotter folder to your project.
++ Add MIPlotter folder to your project
 + Import "MIPlotter.h"
 + Do something like this